 “Olympic athletes have three to four songs they listen to while training,” Fontaine says, “the composition of these songs resonate with the athletes and releases endorphins.”
 This release doesn’t solely apply to athletes.
 Creating a power playlist to listen to before going to an interview, giving a big presentation at work or going on a first date can also turbo charge your confidence.

 For Evan Boyd, a junior at the University of Wisconsin, he could use a pump up playlist as a warm up before rocking out on his radio show at WSUM FM.

 “Pre-show jitters are unpreventable, and when you’re about to talk on air you don’t want your voice to crack like a pre-pubescent boy,” Boyd shares, “and if something goes wrong, my first reaction, as well as plenty of other DJ’s, is to panic.”

-Luckily for Boyd, he has the key to confidence at the tip of his fingers in the station.
+Luckily for Boyd, he has the key to shaking nerves at the tip of his fingers in the station.
 Some pre-show music in the studio could drastically improve his mood.

 “Music can be a source of your confidence if you are what [psychologist’s] perceive to be psychologically ready, or ‘psyched up’ as we say in sports psychology,” Feltz explains.

 If you fear that you are coming off as vain instead of poised, remain calm.
 Confidence is attainable even when your mind is temporarily clouded with nerves and expectation.
-Utilizing these different methods will allow you bring out the confidence that you have always had within you.
+Utilizing these different methods will allow you to bring out the best qualities that you have always had within you.